otienobaker1/ECOMMERCE-CHURN-RATE-PREDICTOR/README.md

 * `Total Purchase Amount` - The total amount spent by the customer in each transaction.
 * `Payment Method` - The method of payment used by the customer (e.g., credit card, PayPal).
 * `Returns` - Whether the customer returned any products from the order (binary: 0 for no return, 1 for return).
-* `Churn` - A binary column indicating whether the customer has churned (0 for retained, 1 for churned).
+* `Churn` - A binary column indicating whether the customer has churned or not churned meaning, left the platform or not, respectively (0 for retained, 1 for churned).

 #### Data Understanding